iissme/asyncio-mongo-reflection/README.md

 Python 3.6+

-asyncio-mongo-reflection writes each separate change of python's deque(list), dict or any their nested combination to [mongodb][mongodb_link] asynchronously in background using asyncio and [motor][motor_link] mongodb driver.
+asyncio-mongo-reflection is an ORM like library.
+It provides reflections that write each separate change of wrapped python's list/deque, dict or any their nested combination to [mongodb][mongodb_link] objects asynchronously in background using asyncio and [motor][motor_link] mongodb driver.

 ## About
 * Reflections support nesting (i.e. dicts inside dicts or deques inside deques).
 Mixed nesting is supported too (dicts inside deques for ex.)!